-Her reputation as an outspoken social campaigner multiplied when she married William Godwin, the founder of the anarchist movement, and moved to an address in Somers Town, St Pancras which would become the established family home.
-She died 11 days after after giving birth to a daughter who would grow up to be even more famous and etch her own legacy.
+Her reputation as an outspoken social campaigner multiplied when she married William Godwin, the founder of the anarchist movement.
+During this period she moved to an address in Somers Town, St Pancras which would become the established family home.
+She died 11 days after giving birth to a daughter who would grow up to be even more famous and etch her own legacy.
 That woman was Mary Shelley, writer of Frankenstein and wife of poet Percy Shelley.

 Two members of one family but with very different contributions as regards the achievement of women during the Enlightenment and beyond.

-No doubt wary of the lack of recognition and the way a gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, in 2015 Camden Council announced that they were naming a Kings Cross street after her.
-Let’s just say the council nudged her forward as a nominee in a street-naming competition which attracted 10,000 entries with the public vote leaving no room for doubt.
+In 2015, Camden Council wary of the way a gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, announced they were naming a Kings Cross street after her.
+The council made her a nominee in a street-naming competition which attracted 10,000 entries, with the public vote leaving no room for doubt.

-There were initial concerns that her three-syllabled name might be a bit of an effort for taxi drivers and pizza delivery men and the like but with great prescience the global consciousness had decided otherwise and predicted it wouldn’t be such a tongue twister.
-And I really do mean global consciousness.
+There were initial concerns that her three-syllabled name might be a bit of an effort for taxi drivers and pizza delivery men and the like but with great prescience, the global consciousness decided otherwise and predicted it wouldn’t be such a tongue twister.
+And it really was global.
 Nominations came in all over the world from India to Russia.
 Councillor Sarah Hayward Leader of Camden Council, said after the decision was made: “She paved the way for me to be Leader of Camden Council, and for all our political parties in Camden to be led by women.
 It’s a wonderful decision and I celebrate it”